microsoft/pxt-adafruit/docs/about.md

 });
 ```

-To run a student's project in the web browser, KindScript compiles it into JavaScript, the scripting language built into all web browsers.

-C++ and Touch Develop Libraries
-The C++ micro:bit library, created at Lancaster University, provides access to the hardware functions of the micro:bit, as well as a set of helper functions (such as displaying a number/image/string on the LED screen).
-The Touch Develop micro:bit library mirrors the functions of the C++ library.
-When a Touch Develop script is compiled to C++, the calls to Touch Develop micro:bit functions are replaced with calls to the corresponding C++ functions.

-Above, see the mapping from the Touch Develop "show number" function to its corresponding the C++ function.

 ## C++ Runtime

 The C++ BBC micro:bit library, created at [Lancaster University](http://www.lancaster.ac.uk/), provides access to the hardware functions of the micro:bit,
 as well as a set of helper functions (such as displaying a number/image/string on the LED screen).
 The JavaScript micro:bit library mirrors the functions of the C++ library.
-When code is compiled to C++, the calls to JavaScript micro:bit functions are replaced with calls to the corresponding C++ functions.
+When code is compiled to ARM machine code, the calls to JavaScript micro:bit functions are replaced with calls to the corresponding C++ functions.